surajrl/ConwaysGameOfLife/README.md

 where a neighbour is any cell that is horizontally, vertically or diagonally adjacent.

 The live cells are represented by digits from '0' to '9' indicating the number of generations that the cell has survived since it was created, an age greater than '9' is indicated by an 'X'.
 Cells are assigned an age of '0' upon creation.
-The program detects repeating patterns with periods of up to four generations.
-When a repetition is detected, the program exits showing the length of the period.

 The program takes four arguments on the command line.
 The file name, width, height and generations.
 The maximum width is 78 and maximum height is 50.
 The first line of the file provides the initial live cells, then the row and column positions of each live cell is provided on a separate line.